reversearrow/MyReads/README.md

 ```

 # Troubleshooting
-If web browser is not started automatically.
+If web browser does not start, use the below commands to launch the app.
 ```
 On Local Machine:
   http://localhost:3000